 Conagra Brands considers several internal and external factors to inform our landscape assessment to identify and assess Timber-related risks.
 Our internal Responsible Sourcing Materiality Matrix leverages input from our procurement commodity buyers, technical category leads, and subject matter experts.
 Internal risk factors considered include annual spend percentage, risks to business continuity and brand disruption, drivers in the food industry such as customer demand and investor pressure, and known environmental and social issues.
+As part of our annual assessment of priority materials and ingredients, including forest-risk commodities.
 Our landscape assessment leverages data from third-party research and reports including the Ceres' Engage the Chain, which provides an overview of the environmental and social risks and impacts of agricultural commodities, including fiber-based packaging.
 We chose this tool as a method to understand and identify forests-related risks in our supply chain because Ceres is a reputable, third-party non-profit.
 Ceres' risks outlined in the Engage the Chain tool were incorporated into our commodity risk assessment.
 Identified risks are also monitored and reassessed during major acquisitions or at a minimum of every three to five years.
-Conagra Brands uses these tools and assessments to support prioritization of materials and inform the policies needed to mitigate those risks.
-Ultimately, we will use this information to develop commodity-specific responsible sourcing goals and/or procurement policies.
-In addition to reviewing internal and external factors, Conagra brands rates our largest suppliers, representing ~60% of ingredient spend, within our Supplier Excellence program on sustainability performance, based on a review of annual sustainability reports and related documents and supplemented by a quarterly risk review for violations of our Code of Conduct.
+Conagra brands rates our largest suppliers, reports and related documents and supplemented by a quarterly risk review for violations of our Code of Conduct.
 We deem suppliers that score a 0 out of 4 on sustainability in our Supplier Excellence Program to be high-risk from a sustainability perspective.
-Low-risk suppliers are defined as those having a B-level or higher bublic response to
+Low-risk suppliers are defined as those having a B-level or higher public response to the CDP forestry questionnaire, audited GRI-compliant reporting, and policies adequately addressing sustainability risks specific to the supplier's industry such as deforestation.
+Our purchases of commodities are managed by a dedicated procurement officer who conducts ongoing sustainability and deforestation issues tracking via news sources.